VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SECURITY_FEATURES.md

 ## License

-These security features are part of the VATSAL AI Assistant project.
+These security features are part of the BOI (Barely Obeys Instructions) Assistant project.

 ## Support